avoloshyn10/opp/README.md

 The system provides a simple REST interface with a built in human usable client to improve the automatically scraped information.

+## Technical details
+We are using the full DBpedia ontology and pulling RDF resources that match our crieria (mainly the rdf:type dbpedia-owl:Weapon flag) in our internal database.
+The RDF is parsed and unrelated triplets are not exported, while the relevant information is exported as static JSON for use in the openpanzer game.

 ##Packages:
     sudo easy_install RDFLib